docopt/docopts/README.md

     ${args[ARG,1]} # the second argument to ARG, etc.
 ```

-Associative mode don't skipp double-dash `--` it is part of the keys.
+Associative mode don't skipp double-dash `--` it will be part of the keys
+as boolean value present or not.

 ### How arguments are associated to variables